saschahoeche/Rust_Portfolio/README.md

 	A simple App for direct communication

 ##8.
 World Simulation
-	An Application that simulate complaex worlds with different sets of initial data
+	An Application that simulate complex worlds with different sets of initial data